-You should also be using high quality, cushioned athletic shoes.
+You should also be using high-quality, cushioned athletic shoes.
 The American Heart Association recommends changing your shoes every 300 to 500 miles in order to benefit from optimal support.

 Proper Form, Proper Technique

-Doing exercise isn’t just about pushing yourself, it also involves learning correct form.
+Doing exercise isn’t just about pushing yourself, it also involves learning the correct form.
 Doing exercises slowly and consciously is much more important than ensuring a large number of repetitions in the very beginning.
 Poor form can easily contribute to common injuries like sprains, muscle strains, meniscus tears, tendonitis, and rotator cuff tears.

 Squats and plank exercises are two examples of workout routines that can be dangerous when not performed correctly.
-Doing a squat looks pretty simple but poor form can lead to lower back strain, pain in the knees and even shoulder burden.
+Doing a squat looks pretty simple but poor form can lead to lower back strain, pain in the knees, and even shoulder burden.

 So, if you don’t know what you’re doing, join a class or get a personal trainer.
 Once you master the form and the safety basics, you can continue working out on your own.